- By country

 - Top 100

-TIRANA (Albania), May 8 (SeeNews) – Albania's central bank said on Wednesday it has decided to keep its key policy rate unchanged at record low 1.0%, it said.
+TIRANA (Albania), November 7 (SeeNews) - Albania's central bank said on Wednesday it has decided to keep its key policy rate unchanged at a record low 1.0%.

 The central bank last changed its monetary policy rate in early June 2018, lowering it by 25 basis points to 1.0% amid strong appreciation of the lek currency which increased downside pressure on inflation.